Published: January 2025

 Lead author: Alun Watkins

-As awareness of the Passivhaus standard has grown, some knowledge of the fundamental physical characteristics which all such high-performance buildings have in common – for example, appropriate levels of continuous insulation and air tightness together with Mechanical Ventilation with Heat Recovery (MVHR) – has also spread throughout the industry.
+As awareness of the Passivhaus standard has grown, some knowledge of the fundamental building principles which all such high-performance buildings have in common has also spread throughout the industry.
 This must be seen as a positive.
-However, this has led to projects that have declared that they are following “Passivhaus principles” because they incorporate some or all those characteristics, while neglecting to follow the principles of accurate modelling, an integrated approach, and rigorous quality assurance which are central to all certified Passivhaus projects and which deliver so many health, comfort and energy benefits.
+However, this has led to projects that have declared that they are following “Passivhaus principles” because they incorporate some or all those building principles, while neglecting to follow an integrated approach that also encompasses the principles of detailed performance and comfort criteria, accurate performance modelling in PHPP, and rigorous quality assurance across design, construction, and commissioning.